-- Address a definite threat of disruption or interference with the normal operations of the College.
+Address a definite threat of disruption or interference with the normal

+    operations of the College.

-- During the provisional suspension, students shall be denied access to the residence halls and/or to the campus (including classes) and/or all other college activities or privileges for which the student might otherwise be eligible, as the Vice President for Student Life or the Dean of Students for Judicial Affairs may determine to be appropriate.
+    - During the provisional suspension, students shall be denied access to the

+    residence halls and/or to the campus (including classes) and/or all other

+    college activities or privileges for which the student might otherwise be

+    eligible, as the Vice President for Student Life or the Dean of Students for

+    Student Conduct may determine to be appropriate.

     - Provisional suspension may be imposed to:

     Expungement of Disciplinary Records

-Upon graduation, the student’s confidential disciplinary record may be expunged of disciplinary actions upon application to the Dean of Students for Judicial Affairs.
-Cases involving the imposition of sanctions other than college suspension or college expulsion are eligible to be expunged.
-The college shall normally expunge student’s confidential record seven years after final disposition of the case.
+    Upon graduation, the student’s confidential disciplinary record may be

+    expunged of disciplinary actions upon application to the Dean of Students

+    for Student Conduct.
+Cases involving the imposition of sanctions other than

+    college suspension or college expulsion are eligible to be expunged.
+The

+    college shall normally expunge student’s confidential record seven years

+    after final disposition of the case.

     Appeal Processes related to College Disciplinary Action